 On the campus of Andrews University, the Leadership program is housed in the School of Education.
 It is an interdisciplinary program that leads to one of the following degrees: Master of Arts (MA), an Educational Specialist (EdS), a Doctor of Education (EdD), or a Doctor of Philosophy (PhD).
-These degrees prepare leaders for service in various forums.
+Additionally, two certificates are available-Undergraduate Leadership and Postdoctoral Leadership.
+This program prepares leaders for service in various forums.
 Leadership is a participant-driven program based on the idea of developing and demonstrating competency in specific areas associated with leadership in all fields.